The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Introduction

 \subsection{Relations with previous works}

 In \cite[Theorem~8.23]{Pal}, Pál gives a proof of a special case of Theorem~\ref{intro-neutral-component-theorem} for curves.
-It relies on a strong Čebotarev density theorem for overconvergent $F$-isocrystals [\textit{ibid.}, Theorem~4.13], which is now proven in \cite{HP}.
+It relies on a strong Chebotarev's density theorem for overconvergent $F$-isocrystals [\textit{ibid.}, Theorem~4.13], which is now proven in \cite{HP}.
 Using the result on Frobenius tori, we do not use Hartl--Pál's theorem.
-It is also worth mentioning that in \cite{Dri2}, Drinfeld proves the independence of the entire arithmetic monodromy groups (not only the neutral component), over $\Qlbar$.
+It is also worth mentioning that Drinfeld proved the independence of the entire arithmetic monodromy groups (not only the neutral component) over $\Qlbar$, \cite{Dri2}.
 He uses a stronger representation-theoretic reconstruction theorem (see Remark~\ref{work-drinfeld-remark}).
-With Frobenius tori, we prove in addition the existence of a number field $E$ such that, for every $\lambda\in \Sigma$, the algebraic group $G(\calE_{\lambda, 0},x)$ is split reductive over $\El$.
+With Frobenius tori, we prove in addition the existence of a number field $E$ such that the algebraic group $G(\calE_{\lambda, 0},x)$ is split reductive over $\El$ for every $\lambda\in \Sigma$.